MikeSWang/HorizonGRound/README.md

 # Relativistic Effects in Ultra-Large-Scale Clustering

-``HorizonGRound`` is a Python package that offers tools for forward modelling of general relativistic effects from tracer luminosity functions as well as comparing relativistic corrections with the local primordial non-Gaussianity signature in ultra-large-scale clustering statistics.
+<span style="font-variant: small-caps">HorizonGRound</span> is a Python
+package that offers tools for forward modelling of general relativistic effects from tracer luminosity functions as well as comparing relativistic corrections with the local primordial non-Gaussianity signature in ultra-large-scale clustering statistics.

 ## Installation